jskepes1/kepesrulez/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jacob Kepes is a graduate student in sociology at the Ohio State University.
-His research interests include urban spaces, GIS, housing, race, and stratification.
-He is an affiliate of the Insitution of Population Research (IPR), the Criminal Justice Research Center (CJRC), and the Center of Urban and Regional Analysis (CURA).
+Hi, I am a Ph.D Candidate in Sociology at the Ohio State University.
+My research interests include urban spaces, housing, race, and stratification.
+I am an affiliate of the Insitution of Population Research (IPR), the Criminal Justice Research Center (CJRC), and the Center of Urban and Regional Analysis (CURA).
 {style="text-align: justify;"}